 A lot of the credit goes to Allen and LaPaglia, who do seem like a suburban married couple.
 I really did feel that they care for each other.
 LaPaglia is particularly good, showing just the right amount of menace mixed in with pathos.
 I believed he wanted to keep his marriage going.
 I also believed he could choke somebody.

 I remember seeing Joan Allen many years ago in an off-Broadway show opposite John Malkovich.
 I always felt they would both become big stars.
 They've done well, but frankly, I've always felt they were too good, and too unique, for Hollywood.
 It was good to see Allen here, showing a lot of heart and intelligence.
 Some critics have said she is too cold in this movie, but I think she was playing a character who had no choice but to shut herself off.
-After all, she's sleeping with a killer.
+After all, she's sleeping with a serial killer.

 There's a third act involving an old retired cop who suspects Bob is the killer, but that part of the movie feels tacked on.
 King has always had a weakness for burned out authority figures, old cops and the like.
 But while this part of the movie doesn't amount to much, it doesn't hurt, either.